On the Fairness of Additive Welfarist Rules: Real-Valued Instances

 \subsection{Identical-Good Instances}

-Recall that identical-good instances have the property that each agent assigns the same utility to every good, although the utilities may be different for different agents.
+Recall from \Cref{sec:prelim} that identical-good instances have the property that each agent assigns the same utility to every good, although the utilities may be different for different agents.
+This is a simple and natural subclass corresponding to the scenario where the utility of each agent depends only on the number of goods received, but the scaling may differ among agents.
 We state the characterization for such instances.

 \begin{theorem} Let $n \geq 2$ be given, and let $f: \Rpluszero \to \R \cup \{-\infty\}$ be a strictly increasing function continuous on $\Rplus$.
 Then, the following statements are equivalent: \begin{enumerate}[label=(\alph*)] \item For every positive-admitting identical-good instance with $n$ agents, every allocation chosen by the additive welfarist rule with $f$ is EF1. \item There exist constants $\alpha \in \Rplus$ and $\beta \in \R$ such that $f(x) = \alpha \log x + \beta$ for all $x \in \Rpluszero$. \end{enumerate} \end{theorem}